fredlau95/Oracle_cdc/README.md

 `select current_scn from v$database;`

+## Here you will copy over the files into your vm

-Go back to your desktop move over some files to your vm with sftp.
+Go back to your desktop move over the files to your vm with sftp.

 `sftp -i "your link to your ssh"  opc@"ip address for your instance"`